madfam-io/plinto/compliance/monitoring/compliance-dashboard-config.md

 ## 1. Overview

 ### 1.1 Purpose
-This document defines the configuration and implementation of Plinto's compliance monitoring dashboard for real-time SOC2 control effectiveness tracking, evidence collection, and audit readiness.
+This document defines the configuration and implementation of Janua's compliance monitoring dashboard for real-time SOC2 control effectiveness tracking, evidence collection, and audit readiness.

 ### 1.2 Scope
 The compliance dashboard provides: